Note: This list focuses on the best activities do in the off-season. For our list of recommended 2024 Summer activities click the button below.

 I have had better luck with their apps and pizza than the dinners, but this may say more about how good the apps and pizza(maybe the best on the island) are.

 For apps, I recommend the whipped ricotta, calamari, meatballs and the sourdough bread.
-The Caesar salad is also one of the best salads on the island.
+They also do a great rendition of a grilled caesar salad.

 For pizzas, you can’t go wrong with the traditional or margarita pie.
-If you are looking for something different, I’d give the burrata pie a shot.
+If you are looking for something different, I’d give the burrata or the eggplant pie a shot.

 Black Whale